HiraethEcho/archdot/readme/pacman_man.md

 Restrict or filter output to packages that are out-of-date on the local system.
 Only package versions are used to find outdated packages; replacements are not checked here.
 This option works best if the sync database is refreshed using -Sy.

-### REMOVE OPTIONS (APPLY TO -R)

--c, --cascade
-Remove all target packages, as well as all packages that depend on one or more target packages.
-This operation is recursive and must be used with care, since it can remove many potentially needed packages.

--n, --nosave
-Instructs pacman to ignore file backup designations.
-Normally, when a file is removed from the system, the database is checked to see if the file should be renamed with a .pacsave extension.

--s, --recursive
-Remove each target specified including all of their dependencies, provided that (A) they are not required by other packages; and (B) they were not explicitly installed by the user.
-This operation is recursive and analogous to a backwards --sync operation, and it helps keep a clean system without orphans.
-If you want to omit condition (B), pass this option twice.

--u, --unneeded
-Removes targets that are not required by any other packages.
-This is mostly useful when removing a group without using the -c option, to avoid breaking any dependencies.

 ### SYNC OPTIONS (APPLY TO -S)